-802.1Q VLAN Configuration Screen
+Figure 6-2 802.1Q VLAN Configuration Screen

-Here displays created VLAN ID.
+Object Description Allowed VLANs Here displays created VLAN ID.
 It is 1 by default.
 If you want to create new VLAN, just need to add VLAN ID here.
-This field specifies the ethertype/TPID (specified in hexadecimal) used for Custom S- ports.
-The setting is in force for all ports whose Port Type is set to S-Custom-Port.
-The port mode (default is Access) determines the fundamental behavior of the port in question.
+Ethertype for This field specifies the ethertype/TPID (specified in hexadecimal) used for Custom S- ports.
+Custom The setting is in force for all ports whose Port Type is set to S-Custom-Port.
+S-ports The port mode (default is Access) determines the fundamental behavior of the port in question.
 A port can be in one of three modes as described below.
-Whenever a particular mode is selected, the remaining fields in that row will be either This field specifies the ethertype/TPID (specified in hexadecimal) used for Custom S- ports.
-The setting is in force for all ports whose Port Type is set to S-Custom-Port.
-The port mode (default is Access) determines the fundamental behavior of the port in question.
-A port can be in one of three modes as described below.
-Whenever a particular mode is selected, the remaining fields in that row will be either he port mode (default is Access) determines the fundamental behavior of the port in question.
-A port can be in one of three modes as described below.
 Whenever a particular mode is selected, the remaining fields in that row will be either grayed out or made changeable depending on the mode in question.
 Grayed out fields show the value that the port will get when the mode is applied.
 Access: Access ports are normally used to connect to end stations.
-Access ports have the ollowing characteristics: Member of exactly one VLAN, the Port VLAN (a.k.a.
-Access VLAN), which by default is 1 Accepts untagged and C-tagged frames Discards all frames that are not classified to the Access VLAN On egress all frames classified to the Access VLAN are transmitted untagged.
-Other (dynamically added VLANs) are transmitted tagged Trunk ports can carry traffic on multiple VLANs simultaneously, and are normally used to connect to other switches.
+Access ports have the following characteristics: Member of exactly one VLAN, the Port VLAN (a.k.a.
+Access VLAN), which by default is 1 Accepts untagged and C-tagged frames.
+Discards all frames that are not classified to the Access VLAN On egress all frames classified to the Access VLAN are transmitted untagged.
+Other (dynamically added VLANs) are transmitted tagged.
+Trunk: Trunk ports can carry traffic on multiple VLANs simultaneously and are normally used to connect to other switches.
 Trunk ports have the following characteristics: By default, a trunk port is member of all VLANs (1-4094) The VLANs that a trunk port is member of may be limited by the use of Allowed VLANS Frames classified to a VLAN that the port is not a member of are discarded By default, all frames but frames classified to the Port VLAN (a.k.a.
-Native VLAN) get tagged on egress.
-Frames classified to the Port VLAN do not get C-tagged on egress Egress tagging can be changed to tag all frames, in which case only tagged frames are accented on instruct.
-Hybrid: Hybrid ports resemble trunk ports in many ways, but adds additional port configuration eatures.
-In addition to the characteristics described for trunk ports, hybrid ports have hese abilities: Image: Can be configured to be VLAN tag unaware, C-tag aware, S-tag aware, or S-custom-tag aware Ingress filtering can be controlled Ingress acceptance of frames and configuration of egress
+Native VLAN get tagged on egress.
+Frames classified to a VLAN that the port is not a member of are discarded by default, all frames but frames classified to the Port VLAN do not get C-tagged on egress.
+Egress tagging can be changed to tag all frames, in which case only tagged frames are accepted on ingress.
+Hybrid: Hybrid ports resemble trunk ports in many ways, but adds additional port configuration features.
+In addition to the characteristics described for trunk ports, hybrid ports have these abilities: o Can be configured to be VLAN tag unaware, C-tag aware, S-tag aware, or S- custom-tag aware. o Ingress filtering can be controlled. tagging can be configured independently.